Life Is Strange: True Colors

-Life Is Strange: True Colors is a 2021 adventure game developed by Deck Nine and published by Square Enix.
-It was released on 10 September 2021 for PlayStation 4, PlayStation 5, Windows, Xbox One, Xbox Series X/S, and Stadia; a Nintendo Switch version released on 7 December 2021.
+Life Is Strange: True Colors is a 2021 adventure game in the Life is Strange series, developed by Deck Nine and published by Square Enix.
 The plot focuses on Alex Chen, a young woman who can experience the emotions of others, as she tries to solve the mystery behind a tragedy that happened in her life.

-It is the third main installment in the Life Is Strange series, succeeding Life Is Strange 2.
+It was released on 10 September 2021 for PlayStation 4, PlayStation 5, Windows, Xbox One, Xbox Series X/S, and Stadia; a Nintendo Switch version released on 7 December 2021.
 Unlike previous entries in the series, it was released in its entirety while still being structured into chapters.
-It received generally favorable reviews from critics.
-Critics praised the game’s characters, writing, story themes, voice acting, and facial animations, but criticized its pacing, repetitive environments, and lack of impactful choices.
+It received generally favorable reviews from critics, who praised the game's characters, writing, story themes, voice acting, and facial animations; but criticized its pacing, repetitive environments, and lack of impactful choices.

 Gameplay

 By holding a button, the player can see the emotions of a character.

 Life Is Strange: True Colors is a graphic adventure played from a third-person view.
 The player controls the protagonist, Alex Chen, to explore various locations in the fictional setting of Haven Springs and communicate with non-playable characters through the conversation system based on dialogue trees.
 Alex has psychic empathy powers that allow her to read and manipulate emotions, which she perceives as colorful auras, to physically see how others feel around her at the cost of being "infected" by their emotions.
 Some of the non-player characters will have more intense auras indicating trauma or hardship they may be going through.
 When Alex interacts with them, this creates a "nova" that appears to transform the world around Alex and the character to reflect elements of this trauma, giving the opportunity for the player to figure out what caused their emotions and to opt to guide Alex in helping to comfort the character.